 The Seventh Trumpet

 Victory has been achieved!
 The kingdom of the word has become the kingdom of Christ.
 God is worshiped for his accomplishments.
-Jesus had promise that he would come quickly (Revelation 2:16; 3:10-11; 22:7, 12, 20) and that had been accomplished.
-It is not the final judgment, but the swiftness of God's judgement on the wicked.
+Jesus had promised that he would come quickly (Revelation 2:16; 3:10-11; 22:7, 12, 20) and that had been accomplished.
+It is not the final judgment, but the swiftness of God's judgment on the wicked.
 The earth was shaken and the unshakable remains (Hebrews 12:26-29).
 Therefore Daniel's prophesy was fulfilled (Daniel 2:44; 7:13-14).

-Evil tired to rebel against God's design.
+Evil tried to rebel against God's design.
 In their defeat, their possessions were turned over to God's people.
 In Daniel, the beast prevailed for a time, but the saints won in the end.
 God always wins (Psalms 2).